-The SSG-WI Planning Work Group provides a forum for an expansive westwide look at potential transmission needs over the next 10 years.
+The Seams Steering Group - Western Interconnection (SSG-WI) Planning Work Group provides a forum for an expansive westwide look at potential transmission needs over the next 10 years.
 It is intended to complement existing WECC reliability and path rating work.
 Historically, individual sponsors have proposed transmission projects and a project-specific WSCC/WECC review group has been created to examine the proposal and its effects on other existing paths, both to establish whether the project is the best one to meet the need and to rate the path.
-The SSG-WI process is intended to look at potential transmission needs and alternatives to transmission under several scenarios, as a means of providing information to potential project sponsors and policy makers, among others.
+The SSG-WI process is intended to provide a prospective look at potential transmission needs and alternatives to transmission under several scenarios, as a means of providing information to potential project sponsors and policy makers, among others.
 It will focus on larger transmission paths that involve more than one sub-region (or RTO footprint) in the West while integrating sub-regional planning efforts.